This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Pelvic exam: Your caregiver gently puts a warmed speculum into your vagina.
+- Pelvic exam: Your healthcare provider gently puts a warmed speculum into your vagina.
 A speculum is a tool that opens your vagina.
-This lets your caregiver see your cervix.
-Your caregiver checks the size and shape of your uterus and ovaries.
+This lets your healthcare provider see your cervix.
+Your healthcare provider checks the size and shape of your uterus and ovaries.
 A pelvic exam is also called an internal or vaginal exam.

-- Blood and urine tests: Your caregiver may do blood or urine tests to check your hormone levels.
+- Blood and urine tests: Your healthcare provider may do blood or urine tests to check your hormone levels.
 The level of certain hormones, such as luteinizing hormone, can show that your ovaries are ready to ovulate.

 - Vaginal ultrasound: A small tube is placed in your vagina.
 Sound waves are used to show pictures of your uterus and ovaries on a TV-like screen.
 This test shows if your eggs are ready to be fertilized by the sperm.

 Insemination can be done using 3 different methods.
-Your caregiver will talk with you about the best way for you to have insemination.
+Your healthcare provider will talk with you about the best way for you to have insemination.

 - You may have any of the following procedures: